ximukeshkumar/ASI/AiS/README.md

 # project structure :

- 	Front-end layer represented by the Rest controllers under package com.bankmisr.controller and any utility supporting rest controller
+ 	Front-end layer represented by the Rest controllers under package com.mk.controller and any utility supporting rest controller

  	Business layer (service layer) and schedulers for the business logic of the application under package com.mk.service